ehsong/ehsong.github.io/_pages/research.md

 ## Civil Society & NGO Policy Under Authoritarianism

 * State and Societal Narratives on Civil Society in China (with Runya Qiaoan)
-  * Data collection in process
+  * Data collection in process.

 *Book Project*
 **NGOs, the State, and Legitimacy in Contemporary China**